sony/model_optimization/model_compression_toolkit/exporter/README.md

 * MCTQ: Weights and activations values are quantized but represented in float32 dtype.
 In this format we use custom quantizer layers - [mct_quantizers](https://github.com/sony/mct_quantizers#readme).

-### Note

-This feature is **experimental and subject to future changes**.
-If you have any questions or issues, please [open an issue](https://github.com/sony/model_optimization/issues/new/choose) in this GitHub repository.

 ## Usage Examples